TheBuilderDAO/kafe/README.md

 - Select tutorial type (choose **single** or **multipage**)
 - Tutorial Title - You can change the title of your tutorial _or_ press Enter to accept the Proposal title.
 - Tutorial Description - You can change the description of your tutorial _or_ press Enter to accept the Proposal description.
-- Select the keywords you would like to use (maximum of 5) -
+- Select the keywords you would like to use (maximum of 5) - This list can be scrolled with the arrow keys, but unless you want to add any tags here it will already have the tags you added when submitting the proposal so you can press Enter to continue.
 - Push changes? - **Answer "y" for Yes**.

 When this is complete, a new directory will be created for your tutorial inside the `tutorials` directory, matching the tutorial slug.